readthedocs/ethicalads.io/content/posts/2021-invasive-ad-targeting-bad-journalism-premium-publishers.md

 The result of this intrusive targeting is a race the bottom.
 Advertising dollars have moved away from publications with well researched content written by knowledgeable authors to low quality SEO optimized sites with re-purposed material developed to maximize paid ad impressions.
-While there are a lot of reasons for the fall of newspapers, this dynamic is a major factor.
+While there are a lot of reasons for the fall of newspapers, this dynamic shift is a major factor.
 Instead of spending money on investigative reporters, it makes more economic sense to churn out clickbait that rephrases research done elsewhere.